kubernetes-sigs/kubespray/docs/ansible/vars.md

   [Calico IP block sizes](https://docs.projectcalico.org/reference/resources/ippool#block-sizes)).

 * *enable_dual_stack_networks* - Setting this to true will provision both IPv4 and IPv6 networking for pods and services.

+* *enable_ipv6only_stack_networks* - Setting this to true will provision IPv6 only networking for pods and services.

 * *kube_service_addresses_ipv6* - Subnet for cluster IPv6 IPs (default is ``fd85:ee78:d8a6:8607::1000/116``).
 Must not overlap with ``kube_pods_subnet_ipv6``.